josephsnyder/doc-test/Documentation/SetupTestingEnvironment.rst

 .. figure:: http://code.osehra.org/content/named/SHA1/f12fcd48-cmakeGUICoverageWarnings.png
    :align: center

-   Figure 80 - After selecting the TEST_VISTA_COVERAGE options, warnings are displayed in the output with the Cache specific warning.
+   :alt:  After selecting the TEST_VISTA_COVERAGE options, warnings are displayed in the output with the Cache specific warning.

 This option will create files in the binary directory with the extension of .mcov (GT.M M Coverage) or .cmcov (Cache M coverage).